 What are the symptoms of measles?

-- Tiny white spots on the inner cheeks, gums, and roof of the mouth surrounded by redness (1-2 days before the appearance of rash)
+- Tiny white spots on the inner cheeks, gums, and roof of the mouth (Koplik Spots) 2-3 days after symptoms begin

 How long after exposure do symptoms begin?

 Symptoms usually begin 7-14 days after exposure, but can appear as long as 21 days after exposure.